Chemnitz to be European Capital of Culture 2025 in Germany | DW | 28.10.2020

 Alongside Germany, Slovenia will also nominate a city to hold the European Capital of Culture title in 2025.

-The German cities of Hannover, Hildesheim, Magdeburg and Nuremberg were also in the running for the title.
+The German cities of Hanover, Hildesheim, Magdeburg and Nuremberg were also in the running for the title.
+They were shortlisted from a total of eight cities in Germany.

+The prospective cities had to impress the jury with a 100-page application, as well as showcasing digital city visits and a final presentation.

+If the designated Capital of Culture sticks to its proposed plans, it will receive the Melina Mercouri Prize worth €1.5 million ($1.7 million) at the end of the monitoring phase in spring 2025.